Isaacdevs/checking-lang-percentage/README.md

 # checking-lang-percentage
-I just wanted to check how github checks for languages used in a repo...
+I just wanted to check how github checks and allocates the percentage for different programming languages used in a repo.